Modeling and Testing for Joint Association Using a Genetic Random Field Model: Method

+Models like (\ref{GenRF}), where responses are regressed on responses themselves, are referred as auto-regressive models and are commonly used in spatial statistics.
+In this article, we view the trait as a random field on a genetic space, and from this perspective, model (\ref{GenRF}) is formally a conditional auto-regressive (CAR) model (Cressie, 1993).
 A random field is a generalization of the notation of a stochastic process (Adler and Taylor, 2007).
-Informally, a stochastic process is a set of random variables indexed by integers or real numbers; for example, a continuous time-series $W_t$, $t\in T$, is a stochastic process with an index set $T=\mathcal{R}$.
+Informally, a stochastic process is a set of random variables indexed by integers or real numbers.
 A random field can be defined in more general spaces with the index set being an Euclidean space of dimension greater than one or other spaces.
-For example, in spatial statistics, crop yields of regions can be viewed as a realization of a random field defined in a two-dimensional space, denoted by $W_{s, t}$ where $s$ and $t$ indicate the (latitudinal and longitudinal) location of a region.
+For example, in spatial statistics, crop yields of regions can be viewed as a random field defined in a two-dimensional space.
 Regions that are closer in location have more similar crop yields if spatial correlation exists.
-Specifically, for our problem, we may view observed responses as realizations of a random field defined in a $p$-dimensional space of the $p$ genetic variants; that is, corresponding to each ``location'' in the $p$-dimensional genetic space (equivalently each vector value that $\bG_i$ may take), there is a random response variable associated with it, denoted by $Y_{G_{i1}, \ldots, G_{ip}}$ in a slight abuse of notation.
+For our problem, we may view observed traits as realizations of a random field defined in a $p$-dimensional space of the $p$ genetic variants; that is, corresponding to each ``location'' in the $p$-dimensional genetic space, there is a random response variable associated with it.
 Similarly, responses from locations that are ``closer'' in the genetic space are expected to be more similar if the genetic association exists.
-In this sense, our model is a generalization of the auto-regressive model in time series analysis (one dimensional) and spatial statistics (two dimensional).
+In this sense, our model is a generalization of the auto-regressive model in spatial statistics.
 Models like (\ref{GenRF}) were firstly studied in the seminar work of Besag (1974) for random fields and we will term our model (\ref{GenRF}) as a genetic random field (GenRF) model.
-As a matter of fact, the GenRF model is closely related to the conditional auto-regressive model in spatial statistics (Cressie, 1993); that is $s(\bG_i,\bG_j)$ analogously defines the proximity of neighbor $\bG_j$ to $\bG_i$ and $\gamma$ is the counterpart of a spatial dependence parameter.
-However, we note that the usual tests of spatial dependence, for example, the Cliff-Ord-test (Cliff and Ord, 1972) and the Lagrange Multiplier test (Burridge, 1980), do not apply in our setting to test for the joint association of variants, as discussed in Section 6.
+As a matter of fact, the GenRF model is closely related to the CAR model in spatial statistics; that is $s(\bG_i,\bG_j)$ analogously defines the proximity of neighbor $\bG_j$ to $\bG_i$ and $\gamma$ is the counterpart of a spatial dependence parameter.
+However, we note that the usual tests of spatial dependence, for example, the Cliff-Ord-test (Cliff and Ord, 1972) and the Lagrange Multiplier test (Burridge, 1980), do not apply in our setting to test for the joint association of variants.
+The reason is that the matrix $\bS$, defined below, in our GenRF model does not satisfy the regularity condition usually assumed in spatial statistics for deriving the asymptotic distribution, as each subject has infinite neighbors in the genetic space.